Hybrid-Ecologies/eluent/README.md

 </p>

 # eluent
 A tool for conducting hybrid microgenetic analysis with sensor data.
-Eluent consists of a Python package for data analysis & processing and a Ruby web app interface for post-study qualitative analysis.
-Eluent accompanies our paper
+Eluent consists of a Python package for data analysis and processing and a Ruby web app interface for post-study qualitative analysis.
+Eluent accompanies our paper:
 > Cesar Torres, Matthew Jörke, Emily Hill, Eric Paulos.
 [Hybrid Microgenetic Analysis: Using Activity Codebooks toIdentify and Characterize Creative Process](link), *Creativity & Cognition 2019*.

 Please refer to the paper for further technical details.